Skip to main content Skip to search Skip to main navigation

 Hello everyone!

-I tried to write posts more regularly over the winter, thinking there’d be more time for that in the off-season, but it didn’t quite work out.
-A large statistical analysis—covering the 1988-2018 Optimist European Championships—took most of my energy.
-The analysis is done, but the presentation is still pending.
-For those who attended the MVSZ presentation, you may have seen a few charts from it.
+I tried to write posts more regularly over the winter, thinking there would be more time for that in the off-season, but it didn’t quite work out.
+A large statistical analysis -covering the 1988 - 2018 Optimist European Championships- took most of my energy.
+The analysis is complete, but the presentation is still pending.

 Today’s topic is a bit lighter, yet one I consider important.
-From the feedback at the presentation, it became apparent that most sailors don’t regularly keep a training log.
+From the feedback at the earlier presentation at Hungarian Sailing Federation, it became clear that most sailors do not regularly keep a training log.

 Keeping a training log is often underestimated.
 Coaches recommend it, but competitors often lack the motivation to actually write one (with a few exceptions).
-When I was competing in my adolescent and youth years, I didn’t particularly enjoy writing one either, but I did it.
+When I was competing as a youth sailor, I didn’t particularly enjoy writing one either, but I did it.
 As an adult, I find that those notes have become valuable—and the logs I write now are even more useful.

 When can a training log come in handy?

-My Nationals statistical analysis highlighted that four locations hosted 62% of the Hungarian Nationals over the last 30 years.
+My statistic analysis of the Nationals showed that four locations hosted 62% of the Hungarian Championships over the past 30 years.
 The remaining 38% was split across seven other locations.
-These locations don’t need much explanation—they’re at clubs known for youth development programs.
+These locations need little explanation—they are clubs known for their strong youth development programs.

 This is where a training log becomes invaluable for recalling those memories and insights.

 Of course, there’s a difference between a planned strategy and executing it (that’s where experience comes in), but it still brings you a step closer to good solutions.
 This is why writing a training log is so useful.
-Not to mention that post-Optimist classes often compete at these same locations, where you’ll already have some familiarity by then.
+Not to mention that sailors in after Optimist classes often compete at these same locations, where you’ll already have some familiarity by then.

-And that’s not to mention international regattas: Naples, Palamós, Garda, Workum, Izola, Koper, Portorož, Pula, Krk, Neusiedl, and so on.
-They’re all the same venues year after year.
+The same applies to international regattas: Naples, Palamós, Garda, Workum, Izola, Koper, Portorož, Pula, Krk, Neusiedl, and so on.
+They are all the same venues year after year.

-Many people think they need to write a novel and perhaps avoid it for that reason… but they don’t.
+Many people think they need to write a novel and may avoid it for that reason…but they don’t.
 Writing keywords is often enough, as they immediately bring back memories of what happened.
 Drawings can also be helpful.

 What should be included in a training log?